Towards an intuitive technical understanding of bias in machine learning systems

 In this 90 minutes workshop, we will explore bias in word embeddings - a widespread building block of many machine learning models that work with natural languages.
 Word embeddings have an easy-to-explain representation that allows an intuitive understanding of this building block and its potential biases without a technical background.
 We will use an open-source toolkit called Responsibly to explore, visualize, measure, and finally mitigate bias in word embeddings - particularly the gender bias.

-Word embeddings will serve as a case study in the bias in machine learning.
+Word embeddings will serve as a case-study to the general issue of bias in machine learning.
 Besides, the exploration process will naturally raise practical, methodological, and philosophical questions about the ethics of AI and the limitations of technical measurement and mitigation approaches.
 On top of that, the deployment of the same model in different contexts might affect our ethical judgment about it.
 All of that will be discussed in the workshop.